ErpNetDocs/info/index.md

 ## Features

 Use this section to read more about the different modules and features of @@name.
+The system features are arguably one of the most important factors when selecting an ERP.

 * [General](~/features/general/index.md) - General features, applicable to all modules.
 * [CRM](~/features/crm/index.md) - Features related to the CRM (Customer Relationship Management).